Stability-AI/stability-ComfyUI-nodes/README.md

 git clone this repo to your ComfyUI/custom_nodes folder, it should look like: ComfyUI/custom_nodes/stability-ComfyUI-nodes

+On the standalone you can run: standalone_install_requirements.bat to install the dependencies.
+On a manual install you should: ```pip install -r requirements.txt```

 These nodes will appear in the stability section.

 ### ControlLoraSave